Biden’s First Presser Shows Why He Waited So Long to Have One

 Republicans spent the last year helping to set an incredibly low bar for Joe Biden.
-And for the last year, Biden has benefitted from being, as George W. Bush might say, “misunderestimated.”
+And for the last year, Biden has benefited from being, as George W. Bush might say, “misunderestimated.”

 But Biden’s first presidential press conference tested him in ways he managed to avoid during much of the campaign.
 He was forced to think on his feet and, despite repeatedly consulting his notes, make unscripted comments in real time.
 The result wasn’t a total disaster, but it wasn't pretty, either.